joomla/joomla-cms/templates/atomic/css/blueprint/src/README.txt

 This file resets CSS values that browsers tend to set for you.
 * @blueprint/src/grid.css@<br/>
 This file sets up the grid (it's true).
 It has a lot of classes you apply to @<div/>@ elements to set up any sort of column-based grid.
+* @blueprint/lib/blueprint/grid.css.erb@<br/>
+This file is used by the compressor (see below) when generating grids.
+All changes to grid.css are mirrored in this file, manually.
 * @blueprint/src/typography.css@<br/>
 This file sets some default typography.
 It also has a few methods for some really fancy stuff to do with your text.
 * @blueprint/src/forms.css@<br/>